zhanghai/opengl-c-solarsystem/README.md

 - Lighting.
 - Camera moving.
 - Sun, eight planets and moon.
-- Axis tilt and orbit inclination.
+- Axis tilt and orbit inclination (Visualizing the formation of midnight sun).
 - Astronomical data from Wikipedia.

 ## Usage